rociomarchetti/jokes-app/README.md

 > Brief description of the project:

 This was firstly an exercise in Angular training, in order to assimilate the communication between components.
+When the user logs in, calls to two api services that return jokes are interchanged.
+For the next joke to appear, the user must rate the joke using the buttons.
+At the top of the web page you can also see information about the temperature, which is updated by a weather api.

 ## :wrench: **Tech used in this project**